 The Electoral College was originally designed so that voters would elect a local luminary, someone they could trust to represent their interests in electing a president.
 Electioneering was difficult before mass communications and travel.
 Therefore, the founders thought the average voter would be better off electing someone local they could trust instead of a random person running for president that they know very little about.4

 As American as Mississippi Mud

 However, two trends started to emerge.
-First political parties negated the need to know much about the candidates.
+The first was that political parties negated the need to know much about the candidates.
 Voters aligned with a party and whoever represented the party would be the best candidates for voters to choose.
-While some of the founders detested political parties, notably George Washington; parties were probably an inevitable development.
+While some of the founders detested political parties, notably George Washington, parties were probably an inevitable development.
 This substituted judgements of character with policy.
-However, the reality is that judging character is hard to impossible, especially for a large diffuse electorate. even if confined to an electoral college, while elections based on policy preferences—and distilled through political parties—is much easier.5
+However, the reality is that judging character is hard to impossible, especially for a large diffuse electorate.
+Even if confined to an electoral college, elections based on policy preferences—and distilled through political parties—is much easier.5

 The second development was the realization by States that awarding their entire block of electors to a single candidate would give the state more relative influence.
 So, states started to award all electors to whichever candidate won a plurality of the votes.
 This is still the same system the vast majority of states use today.6